 The water conditions during the initial tower operation are crucial in preventing premature corrosion of galvanized steel (white rust).
-For at least the first eight weeks of operation, pH should be controlled between 6.5 and 8.0 with hardness and alkalinity levels between 100 and 300 ppm (expressed as $CaCO_3$ ).
+For at least the first eight weeks of operation, pH should be controlled between 6.5 and 8.0 with hardness and alkalinity levels between 100 and 300 mg/L (expressed as $CaCO_3$ ).

 - 2. Do NOT attempt any service unless the fan motor is locked out. - Remove any and all accumulated debris from tower.
 Pay particular attention to inside areas of cold water basin, hot water basins, louvers and drift eliminators.
-Make sure that cold water suction screens are clear and properly installed. - 4.
-Fill the water system to an approximate depth of 71⁄2" in the depressed area of the cold water basin at the air inlet side of the tower.
+Make sure that cold water outlet screens are clear and properly installed. - 4.
+Fill the water system to an approximate depth of 180mm in the depressed area of the cold water basin at the center of the tower.
+For models NC8407 through NC8414 fill the water system to an approximate depth of 200mm.
 This is the recommended operating water level.
 Adjust the float valve so that it is 75% open at that level.
-Continue filling the system until the water reaches a level approximately 1⁄2" below the lip of the overflow.
+Continue filling the system until the water reaches a level approximately 3mm below the lip of the overflow.

-If tower is equipped with a standard suction connection, vent accumulated air from the top of the suction hood by removing one or both tap screws provided at that location.
+If tower is equipped with a standard case face outlet connection, vent accumulated air from the top of the suction hood by removing one or both tap screws provided at that location.
 Replace these tap screws when venting is complete.
+(On certain models, the top of the suction hood for 14" diameter side suctions is 32mm above the top of the overflow.
+In those situations, it is necessary to block the overflow and continue filling the basin to the level where the aforementioned tap screws are submerged before venting.)

-5. Completely open hot water flow control valve(s).
+5. Completely open all hot water flow control valves.
 Start your pump(s) and observe system operation.
 Since the water system external to the tower will have been filled only to the level achieved in the cold water basin, a certain amount of "pump-down" of the basin water level will occur before water completes the circuit and begins to fall from the fill.
 The amount of initial pump-down may be insufficient to cause the float valve to open.
 However, you can check its operation by pressing down on the operating lever to which the stem of the float valve is attached.

-Some trial-and-error adjustment of the float valve may be required to balance the makeup water with tower operation.
+Some trial and error adjustment of the float valve may be required to balance the makeup water with tower operation.
 Ideally, the float valve setting will be such that no water is wasted through the overflow at pump shutdown.
 However, the water level after pump start-up must be deep enough to assure positive pump suction.